thebarbariangroup/bunch.js/README.md

 		}
 	}

-# Upgrading an existing project from pickle.js
+# Upgrading an existing project using a Pickler file

 Bunch used to be called pickle.js.
-If you're upgrading from pickle.js, simply rename Pickler to Bunchfile and you should be good to go.
+If you're upgrading from pickle.js, simply rename your Pickler file to Bunchfile and you should be good to go.

 # Running the tests